Philosophy Undergraduate Degrees

 8. Students will acquire reading skills necessary to understand and critically engage with historical and contemporary philosophical texts.

-12. Students will be able to explain and discriminate between major approaches to political philosophy such as Libertarianism, Marxism, Liberalism and Communitarianism, and to summarize and evaluate the views of at least one philosopher associated with each.
+12. Students will be able to explain and discriminate between major approaches to political philosophy, such as: Libertarianism, Marxism, Liberalism and Communitarianism; and they will be able to summarize and evaluate the views of at least one philosopher associated with each.